 Endorphins and enkephalins are created by the body and these hormones or peptides are powerful natural painkillers.
 For example, in the unfortunate happenstance of a severe injury, the victim could feel no pain due to the increase in the levels of endorphins and enkephalins released.
 These natural chemicals are extremely effective at blocking pain.
 However, the synthesized versions of hormones can also produce the sensation of being “high,” especially when used in substantial amounts, which creates a powerful driver of addiction.
 It is concerning that a study found 18% of patients suffering from depression or anxiety are prescribed opioids as treatment for these mood disorders.
 That seems a short-sighted view of treatment, to say the least.2,14

 Opiate drugs mimic these chemicals, though the exact mechanisms appear complex and are not completely understood.

 When the body is exposed to these synthetic opiates, such as hydrocodone or other synthetic drugs, the production of some natural chemicals is inhibited.
 This suppresses the body’s natural response to pain and can result in super-sensitivity to pain when the synthetic drug is withdrawn, and also when the effectiveness of the drug wanes.
 Tolerance and attenuated dopamine release are two factors that are important to understand about hydrocodone withdrawal.
-And at least in part, explain why chronic opioid use whether for pain management or for mood disorders or for pleasure has the paradoxical effect of increasing pain levels, despite higher and higher doses of the drug.15,16
+And at least in part, this explains why chronic opioid use, whether for pain management or for mood disorders or for pleasure, has the paradoxical effect of increasing pain levels despite higher and higher doses of the drug.15,16